V0lk7/42_ft_turing/machine/unary_addition/README.md

    - Validate the input format
    - Compute the sum
    - Output the result in unary format
-   - Halt in `HALT` state for valid and invalid input
+   - Halt in `HALT` state for valid input
+   - Stop in `ERROR` state for invalid input

 ## Unary Number System